1875

 1990

-MPK transformed into six independent limited liability companies, the establishment of MPK Sp. z o.o.
+MPK is transformed into six independent limited liability companies, and MPK Sp. z o.o. is established

 1991